Big indirect win for collision repairers as Calif. Supreme Court backs insurance commissioner’s regulatory powerBy on

 No, the court ruled Monday.

 The outcome was important because Jones seems to be doing some of the same things with his body shop regulations.
-The “prevailing rate” measure sets out a template that any insurer who conducts a labor rate survey must follow or similarly document and how the so-called market rate should be accordingly described.
+The “prevailing rate” measure sets out a standard that any insurer who conducts a labor rate survey could follow to receive a”rebuttable presumption” they were acting in good faith on labor rates.
 The steering regulation adds extra clarity as to how insurers should refrain from using misleading statements to direct customers to direct repair program shops.

 California Supreme Court, Jan.
 23, 2017